natashaclerkin/singularartistsMS1/README.md

     - The **W3C Markup Validation Service** checked the markup validity of Web documents in HTML.
 - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/)
     - **W3C CSS Validation Service** was used to check the validity of my CSS in the project.

-The project uses jQuery to reference Javascript needed for the responsive navbar, Vimeo video and Fancybox gallery modal.
-Popper.js
-The project uses Popper,js reference Javascript needed for the responsive navbar.

 ## Testing